BryanShubo/Oracle-PLSQL/OracleCoach_SQL.md

 4)select LENGTH('hello') from dual; // 5

 5)select SUBSTR('hello', 2, 3) from dual; // Position starts from 1.
-2-> start position, 3-> number of characters
+2->start point, 3-> number of chars

 6)select CONCAT('sql', 'plus') from dual; // sqlplus